Why Mobile Integration is Important for Travel Industry Professionals

 4. The Use of Mobile Applications

 Many companies are opting to work with different applications, as that is becoming a growing format for reaching their customers.
 360 Stories is also taking this approach with our own VR app, allowing community members to book in realtime what they experience through our platform.
 The logic is simple, we show our community a unique perspective of different destinations across the world.
-We include everything from attractions, museums, restaurants, bars, entertainment etc., with stories that include both pictures as well as uni que and interesting descriptions.
+We include everything from attractions, museums, restaurants, bars, entertainment etc., with stories that include both pictures as well as unique and interesting descriptions.
 After enjoying a personal, virtual tour of hundreds of places to see and things to do, enriched with stories and guides contributed by other community members, users are given the opportunity to book what they like, on the spot!
 It’s this kind of convenience is essential to success.

 5. Understand the Mobile Generation

 The bottom line is pretty clear at this point, if you don’t have a robust mobile platform and presence, you are missing out on a huge segment of today’s travel industry.
 It’s simple really, where do your potential customers spend their most time?
 Ding, ding, ding!
 Their mobile devices.
 So if 83% of travel industry companies are stuck working with traditional methods of reaching their target audience, those digital users are not able to encounter their products and services online!
 Try to understand the digital generation more.
 Here are some quick facts to think about: 71% of mobile users in the US between the ages of 18-29 use a mobile personal assistant (think Okay, Google or Hey, Siri).”
 75% of millennials would rather text than call, and they spend more time on their phones than all of their other devices combined.
-To that end, old school sms marketing might yield high success, as 96% of SMS messages are read, most of which within 3 minutes from being sent!
-With ever-evolving technology being made at are disposal, things that strike us as still fairly new such as Augmented Reality, Virtual Reality and Near Field Communications are innovations that we need to start implementing in our marketing strategies.
+To that end, old school SMS marketing might yield high success, as 96% of SMS messages are read, most of which within 3 minutes from being sent!
+With ever-evolving technology being made at our disposal, things that strike us as still fairly new such as Augmented Reality, Virtual Reality and Near Field Communications are innovations that we need to start implementing in our marketing strategies.
 But first, go mobile!